sunpy/ndcube/docs/data_classes.rst

   >>> my_sequence_metadata = {"Description": "This is some sample NDCubeSequence metadata."}
   >>> my_sequence = NDCubeSequence([cube0, cube1, cube2, cube3], meta=my_sequence_metadata)
+  >>> my_sequence.meta
+  {'Description": "This is some sample NDCubeSequence metadata.'}

 The `~ndcube.NDCube` instances are stored in ``my_sequence.data`` while the metadata is stored at ``my_sequence.meta``.
-If we wanted to define a common cube axis, we must set it during instantiation.
+If we wanted to define a common axis, we must set it during instantiation.
 Let's reinstantiate the `~ndcube.NDCubeSequence` with the common axis as the first cube axis.
-Additionally, let's also provide some sequence-level metadata.

 .. code-block:: python